This article has links to products and services we love, which we may make commission from.

 Leith is a hip, wee area that feels like a village.

-There’s a long street called Leith Walk which runs from the top of the city centre, near Calton Hill to the Foot of the Walk in Leith.
+There’s a long street called Leith Walk that runs from the top of the city centre, near Calton Hill, to the Foot of the Walk in Leith.

 After food, you have two options.

 Option one sees you wandering along The Shore, passing Leith Farmers’ Market if it’s a Saturday, to the Royal Yacht Britannia, the former yacht of the British monarch, Queen Elizabeth II, from 1954 until 1997.